yodle/new-relic-synthetics-manager/README.md

 $ npm init
 ```

-After creating a project, add synthetics_manager as a dependency:
+After creating a project, add synthetics-manager as a dependency:
 ```
-$ npm install synthetics_manager --save
+$ npm install synthetics-manager --save
 ```

 Now, new synthetics can be created with the 'synthmanager create' command: